-This proxy statement contains information concerning our Annual Meeting of Stockholders to be held on Thursday, June 11, 2015, beginning at 4:00 p.m.
+This proxy statement contains information concerning our Annual Meeting of Stockholders to be held on Tuesday, June 7, 2016, beginning at 4:00 p.m.
 (Pacific Daylight Time) at our corporate office, 201 E. Sandpointe Avenue, 8th Floor, Santa Ana, California 92707 and at any adjournments or postponements of the meeting.
+Holders of the Company's common stock at the close of business on Friday, April 15, 2016, the record date for our Annual Meeting, may vote their shares at the Annual Meeting.
+Each share owned on the record date is entitled to one vote.
+At the close of business on the record date, 14,428,951 shares of common stock were outstanding.

 Your proxy for the meeting is being solicited by our Board of Directors.
-This proxy statement and our annual report are being mailed to stockholders beginning on or about Monday, April 27, 2015.
+This proxy statement and our annual report are being mailed to stockholders beginning on or about Monday, April 25, 2016.